There Are Rules About Pay and Breaks

 - Meal and Break times.
 California employers are required to provide non‐exempt employees with a 30‐minute meal break within five hours of each work day's start (unless the work day is less than six hours), and a second meal break within 10 hours if the work day is over 12 hours, although the employee may waive the second meal break.
 Meal periods must be paid if the worker is required to stay on site for the meal.
 Employers are also required to provide 10‐minute breaks for each 4‐hour period worked.

 Regardless of a worker's job performance, they are entitled to the above wage and hour protections, and it is illegal for employers to violate those wage and hour law requirements under state federal law.
-When they do, we at the law offices of Brian Vogel will work to hold those employers accountable and obtain the compensation deserved by employees whose wage and hour law rights have been violated.
+When they do, we at Vogel Law, APC will work to hold those employers accountable and obtain the compensation deserved by employees whose wage and hour law rights have been violated.
 Employees whose rights have been violated can sue for the compensation that was unfairly denied them ‐‐ whether in the form of unpaid wages, bonuses, expenditure reimbursements, overtime pay, or loss of meals and breaks ‐‐ and may be entitled to additional damages for the delay in payment or for the cost of bringing the action.
 Oftentimes, an employer will argue that an employee is actually an independent contractor and thus not entitled to wage and hour protections, but we will work to counter those arguments where applicable.
 It is important to remember that, in many cases, it is not just the rights of a single employee that are being violated by an employer but the rights of many other employees as well.
 Holding an employer accountable to the standards applicable to other California employers provides for a fair playing field and protects the interests of similarly situated employees.